 - Happens in more than one "Tom & Jerry" short - with an appropriately theatrical "death" before the "victim" realizes the truth!

-- 'Sid the Squid' in "The Man Who Killed Batman", while being held at gunpoint by Rupert Thorne, who refuses to believe that anyone could kill Batman and escape the Joker out of dumb luck and thinks Sid is trying to depose him.
-Then they hear violence in the next room, and in walks Batman.
+- 'Sid the Squid' in "The Man Who Killed Batman", is held at gunpoint by Rupert Thorne, who refuses to believe that anyone could kill Batman and escape the Joker out of dumb luck and thinks Sid is trying to depose him.
+A shot rings out... and turns out to be Thorne's goons in the next room trying (and failing) to stop Batman from barging in.

 - Occurs at the climax of The Chronicles of Riddick: Dark Fury.